-Non-compliance of emission limits of NOx, SO2, and HCl from CHP1; NOx and SO2 from CHP2; NOx and SO2 from CHP3; and NOx, SO2, NH3, and HCl from the ASP were recorded during the reporting period.
-The exceedances of NOx, and SO2, and HCl from the CHPs; as well as the exceedances of NOx, SO2, NH3, and HCl from the ASP occurred due to system instability.
+Non-compliance of emission limits of VOCs and Total Odour from CAPCS; NOx and SO2 from CHP1; NOx and SO2 from CHP2; NOx, SO2, and HCl from CHP3; NOx, SO2, NH3, and HCl from the ASP; and Dust, CO, NOx, SO2, VOCs, HCl, and HF from the Standby Gas Flaring Unit were recorded during the reporting period.
+The exceedances of VOCs and Total Odour from CAPCS occurred due to issues with the sensor, and the Contractor is working on an improvement.
+The exceedances of NOx, SO2, and HCl from the CHPs, as well as NOx, SO2, NH3, and HCl from the ASP occurred due to system instability.
+The exceedances of Dust, CO, NOx, SO2, VOCs, HCl, and HF from the Standby Gas Flaring Unit occurred due to start-up issues and the flare not operating at the working temperature.